TinuCH1976/link-library/readme.txt

 == Changelog ==

+= 5.8.5.9 =
+* Fixed problem with new variable %linkurl%

 = 5.8.5.8 =
 * Added variable %linkurl% for link submission response e-mail template
 * Fixed problem with link title having bad tags when using link description as title and search terms are found in that description